mmbman/Katagiri/about.md

 This is an ongoing project.
 I am currently updating the talks I’ve already transcribed, and getting started on a glossary and various indices.
 After that I will get back to transcribing new talks.

 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).

-If you need to contact me with comments or questions, email: [Kikan Mike Howard](mailto:michaelhoward@mac.com)
+If you need to contact me with comments or questions, email [Kikan Mike Howard](mailto:michaelhoward@mac.com).

 For updates, you can follow [Katagiri Transcripts on Facebook](https://www.facebook.com/KatagiriTranscripts).